RepComm/mt_rs/ReadMe.md

 # mt_rs

+Cancelled until vscode and rust can play nicely together Intellisense is broken, and I'm not going to be learning fast enough without that.
+See you next year folks.

 Minetest clone project, written in rust

 This project tries to behave like minetest does, at least as far as the modding LUA API is concerned.